Monday, April 25, 2016

 April 25, 2016

 Slow the hell down, life.
-Thank you, I’d really appreciate it.
-I just figured you out and now it seems you want to excel yourself through the second half of my life.
-This is just one request, for now, so back off!
-Let me enjoy the corrections I made from my past mistakes in the first half of my life while I excel into something better in my second half.
+Thank you, I'd really appreciate it.
+I figured you out, and now you want to excel yourself through the second half of my life.
+This is just one request for now, so back off!
+Let me enjoy the corrections I made from my past mistakes in the first half of my life while I excel in something better in my second half.
 You know what I mean, life?
-I DO believe I should be able to enjoy the fruits of my labor, thing.
+I should be able to enjoy the fruits of my labor.

-I know I’m getting old and I don’t need to look at my aging face in a mirror or hear a happy birthday song sang by a bunch of Chili's employee’s as the serve me a chocolate syrup covered vanilla ice cream to remind me that time waits for no one.
-And also life, there is no need to remind my ass is old by taking the icons I grew up with.
+I know I'm getting old, and I don't need to look at my aging face in a mirror or hear a happy birthday song sung by a bunch of Chili's employees as a reminder.
+However, I will enjoy my chocolate syrup-covered vanilla ice cream.
+It is sad to see icons I watched growing up dying.
+Their death reminds me that time waits for no one.
 People like Prince and David Bowie, Shandling.
-I’m still reeling from the death of Michael Jackson and that was in 2009.
-But man did that age me.
+I'm still reeling from the death of Michael Jackson, and that was in 2009.
+But man, did those deaths make me feel old.

-And this simple request, life, to slow time down isn’t just a personal self-loathing thing because now your dwindling time affects my parents who are the older generation.
-That older generation I didn't understand when I was kid but totally now get the implications of their age.
+And this simple request, life, to slow down isn't just a personal self-loathing thing because now your dwindling time affects my parents, who are the older generation.
+I didn't understand that older generation when I was a kid, but now I know their age's implications and what is at stake when we get older.
+Health is the main thing to be grateful for.

-My parents are now the grandparents of my kids and I’m now the grateful child who turned into my parents.
-Sometime I wish I could just rebel against the machine as Andrew Clark once fretted, "My God, are we going to be like our parents?"
-Damn, the Breakfast Club really is more prevalent now that I’m middle age because I still want to rebel and live in the moment of the defiant hell raiser or just be, “the brain, an athlete, a basket case, a princess, and criminal."
-I want to enjoy my own kids and selfishly max out my full potential while those around me prosper in good health.
+My parents are now my kids' grandparents, and I'm now the grateful child who became my parents.
+Sometimes, I wish to rebel against the machine as Andrew Clark once fretted, "My God, are we going to be like our parents?"
+The Breakfast Club is more prevalent now that I'm in middle age because I still want to rebel and live in the moment of the defiant hell-raiser or just be "the brain, an athlete, a basket case, a princess, and a criminal."
+I want to enjoy my own kids and selfishly maximize my full potential while those around me prosper in good health.

-I’m grateful to be where I'm at this point in this life, trust me I'm not ungrateful.
-I’m feeling comfortable in my skin and I'm afraid this feeling isn't going to last.
-But the lose of my wife and Twins isn't the main reason for feeling this way.
-I remember my forty year old uncle was diagnosed with cancer and I was half his age.
+I'm grateful to be where I am at this point in this life; trust me, I'm not ungrateful.
+I'm feeling comfortable in my skin, and I'm afraid this feeling isn't going to last.
+But losing my wife and twin daughters isn't the main reason for feeling this way.
+I remember my forty-year-old uncle was diagnosed with cancer, and I was half his age.
 That feels like a lifetime ago.
-It's mind boggling to think about him and remember how I hugged him and told him he'd win this battle only to succumb to it 5 years later.
+It's mind-boggling to think about him and remember how I hugged him and told him he'd win this battle only to succumb to it 5 years later.
 I'm 5 years away from his age of death and 2 decades older when he first told me!
-I remember like it was yesterday, my dad, being so active, he held down two jobs and still raised 4 kids.
-My God how young he was.
+I remember like it was yesterday; my dad, being so active, held down two jobs and still raised 4 kids.
+My God, how young he was.
 But now he's 70 and slowing down.
 I noticed that I was nearing the age when John Candy died.
-Didn’t I just see Planes, Trains, and Automobiles while I was still wearing Underoos?!
+Didn't I see Planes, Trains, and Automobiles while still wearing Underoos?

-I have a lot of things that I want to accomplish and there’s hopefully a full lifetime ahead to figure it out.
-First I will hold my 6 and 8 your old kids in my arms while I watch television because I still can and they still want to.
-I will take my boys to the store with me because right now they would rather be near me than any other place in the world.
+I have many things I want to accomplish.
+Hopefully, I will have an entire lifetime ahead to figure them out.
+First, I will hold my 6 and 8-year-old kids in my arms while I watch television because I still can and they still want to.
+I will take my boys to the store with me because right now, they would rather be near me than anywhere else.
 I don't want to stop learning or dreaming.
-I want to see the rain fall and appreciate it.
+I want to see the rainfall and appreciate it.
 I want to shiver from the cold and enjoy the moment I warm up.
-I want to accomplish the impossible and look back and laugh when I doubted myself when I felt that I couldn't do it.
+I want to accomplish the impossible, look back, and laugh when I doubted myself when I felt that I couldn't do it.

 Captain Imperfecto rocking a University of Florida shirt.
 (April 2016)